Solicitors Specialising in Equity Release Schemes

 In fact, this growth in the popularity of equity release schemes is larger than the increase in first-time buyer and remortgage activity.

-However there are many different schemes and it is essential that you are both fully aware of the implications of equity release and that you make sure you get specialist, impartial and independent financial advice first.
+However although “drawdown lifetime mortgages” prove to be the most popular, there are many different schemes.
+That’s why it is essential that you are both fully aware of the implications of equity release and that you make sure you get specialist, impartial and independent financial advice first.
 In particular you need to be aware of the impact of any equity release scheme you take out on any inheritance you leave when you pass away.

 If you have any questions about equity release – we are here to help.
 From our four offices in Salisbury, Fordingbridge, Andover and Amesbury, our highly experienced property team regularly advise clients about these kind of schemes both locally throughout Wiltshire, Hampshire, Dorset and Somerset – and nationwide.

 Equity is the difference between any mortgage secured on your house and its current market value – effectively the capital you have tied up in your property.
 An equity release scheme allows you to free up some or all of that cash whilst remaining living in your house.
 Given that for many people, their home is often their largest financial asset, this can of course have a substantial effect on the value of the estate you leave to your loved ones when you pass on.